matthieudelaro/pyNet/README.md

 A FCLayer class implements fully connected layer that work the same as those implemented in LoopyNet.
 Classes to implement convolutional layers, pooling layers, and ReLU layers are yet to be implemented.
 They should inherite from the class Layer, which behaves as an interface.

+As of commit a648ea9626624e4df991798126a50fe8159ea4d8, DeNet is slower than LoopyNet.
+It must be due to poor memory management.
+Also, it could be improved by using numpy implementation from PyCUDA.

 ### FCLayer : Fully Connected Layer
 FCLayer stores its weights and biases as member variables.
 In fact, those are read only during a batch evaluation, so those can be accessed by several threads at the same time.
 However, the activation is stored in a numpy array provided to the method Layer.forward(), so that it can be passed to the next layer.
 Other data, such as weight updates and biases updates are stored in a bundle.